wix-playground/CharFunk/readme.md

 ###CharFunk.isLetterNumber(ch)
-Returns true if provided a length 1 string that is in the Unicode "Nl" category.
+Returns true if provided a length 1 string that is in the Unicode 'Nl' category.
 Beware -- this is NOT the same thing as isLetterOrDigit()!